COUNSELORS IN TRAINING (CIT)

 SEE WHAT OUR VOLUNTEERS HAVE TO SAY AND JOIN OUR TEAM

-Our Counselor-In-Training (CIT) program is designed for high school students, ages 15-17, to experience serving in an overnight summer camp setting.
-This local ministry opportunity can deepen your walk with Jesus Christ, expand your worldview, cultivate a servanthood mindset and strength your leadership abilities.
-As a CIT, you will have the unique opportunity to assist our summer staff as they lead their cabin over the course of a week-long camp session.
-During the course of the week, you will be able to share the gospel of Jesus Christ and live it out daily with our campers.
-Each day you will be given time to get away with other CITs, study scripture, and reflect on lessons learned during your time of service.
-We are thrilled to provide this opportunity to teens that can shape their walk with Jesus Christ as we minister to our campers.
+Our Counselor-in-Training (CIT) program is a leadership program designed for high school students, ages 15 to 18, to experience serving in an overnight summer camp setting.
+Through participating in this program, you can grow your relationship with the Lord, learn Christlike servitude, and develop your leadership skills.
+As a CIT, you will have the unique opportunity to assist a counselor as they lead their cabin over the course of a week-long camp session.
+During the week, you will be able to share the gospel of Jesus Christ and live it out daily with the campers.
+Each day you will be given time to fellowship with other CITs, study scripture, and reflect on your experiences.
+As you serve, you can grow in your walk with Jesus Christ and learn what it means to be a Christian leader.
+We are thrilled to provide this opportunity to teens that can shape their walk with the Lord as we minister to our campers.

 WORK WITH US